-The Trust consisted of four schools at 31 August 2020.
-We are in discussion with a number of other schools that are considering converting to academies and joining our Trust.

-We also remain keen to sponsor further schools in the future, should there be an appropriate opportunity.
+The Trust consisted of four schools at 31 August 2021.
+We remain keen to expand the trust to bring in new converter academies and/or to sponsor further schools in the future, should there be an appropriate opportunity.
 We are an accredited academy sponsor.